appeed/xpdatabase/README.md

 # License

-This software and navigation data from X-Plane are released under the GPLv3 license.
+This software and the database are released under the GPLv3 license.

 Navigation data from X-Plane are released under the GPL license: https://developer.x-plane.com/docs/data-development-documentation/